LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D1-Docker.md

 ---
 title: Docker Part 1: Containerizing your ASP.NET Core web app
-description: How to Set up Docker and deploy a web app in a container.
+description: How to set up Docker and run a web app in a container.
 keywords: Docker, containers, dockerfile, Docker image.
 ---